ritta36/SENKU_team-WRO2024_FutureEngineers/README.md

 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)
 * `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom)
-* `video` contains the video.md file with the link to a video where driving demonstration exists
+* `video` contains two .md files with links to Youtube videos for each open challenge and obstacle challenge.
-* `schemes` contains several schematic diagrams in form of JPEG, PNG or PDF of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+* `schemes` contains several schematic diagrams for electromechanical components used in the vehicle هn addition to the complete circuit schematic, it illustrates the components and how they connect to each other.
-* `src` contains code of control software for all components which were programmed to participate in the competition
+* `src` This directorycontain the codes used during the competition, as well as all other necessary codes for testing sensors, motors, and calibration.
-* `models` is for the files for models used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
+* `models` is for the files for models used by 3D printers to produce the vehicle elements.
-* `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
-It include documentation how to connect to a SBC/SBM and upload files there, datasets, hardware specifications, communication protocols descriptions, photos, flowcharts etc.
+* `other` Here, we have included all the auxiliary folders that contain: flowcharts used for a clearer explanation of the followed algorithms, a pictures folder containing the images used in the repository, and finally, a <a href="https://github.com/ritta36/SENKU_team-WRO2024_FutureEngineers/blob/main/README.md#introduction">Software Setup.md</a> file that provides a comprehensive and sufficient explanation of how to set up the software, install necessary applications, download libraries, and more.
 <h1>Introduction</h1>